bcgov/bcparis-service/README.md

 If you are experiencing error in the code run Files > Invalidate Caches/Restart. also you can do Right click > Maven > Reimport

-Set up the environment varialbles
+Set up the environment variables

 edit the application configuration and